OpenConext/OpenConext-devconf/core/README.md

 # Docker compose environment for getting an OpenConext suite up and running

+## Introduction

+This repo contains a docker compose and some configuration to get you started with getting an OpenConext installation up and running on your own machine.
+Please note that you should not run this in production.
+It is meant for evaluation and testing purposes.

 ## Getting started

 To get all services up and running you must have docker compose installed.
 Enter this command to get things up and running: